BBaysinger/portfolio-2020/README.md

 Really, just a simple SPA with dynamic routing, built to later integrate with headless CMS.
 It runs off of JSON containing flags to activate different features of various pieces.

-To call out a few things that could fly under the radar... check out the swipe feature in the portfolio peice view, and, on mobile/touch/landscape, my solution for activating the informational state of the thumbnails (without the hover present on non-mobile) in either two or three-column breakpoints.
+To call out a few things that could fly under the radar... on mobile/touch/landscape, my solution for activating the informational state of the thumbnails (without the hover present on non-mobile) in either two or three-column breakpoints.
+And my swipe feature in the portfolio piece detail view.

 I also kinda dig my mobile-nav drawer slideout.
 There should be more like it out there. :)

 I've started refactoring for TypeScript, but gonna come back to it after frying some bigger fish.
-It's pretty tedious, but important as I like set up certain things up to extract features into later projects. ¯\_(ツ)\_/¯
+It's pretty tedious, but important as I like to set up certain things up to extract features into later projects. ¯\\_(ツ)\_/¯

 Another TODO is that I built this with the intention to make the technical scope tags for each project into filters, so clickable to link out to a portfolio view of items filtered by the tag.
 Or it may be crazy to have that many portfolio items, but I think originally the idea was that I may want to continously contribute to projects, but only have a subset featured on the home page...
 Maybe in the next iteration...